jmrplens/A-Lab/README.md

 This method is only to perform some tests and see some options that MATLAB offers us, such as the calculation of common parameters in sound level meters.
 **Remember: only for test.**

-If you do not select an output, the input signal will be recorded for the same duration as the signal configured in the panel on the right.
+**Tip**: If you have calibrated the input of a microphone, take a measurement with the calibrator attached to the microphone.
+You can see the measured value in the 'Sound Pressure Level' panel, it must be the same as the reference value of the calibrator.
+This way you will check that everything is working correctly.

 <p align="center">
 <img src="http://jmrplens.com/GitHub_ALab/GeneralMethod.png" width="49%"></img>